 HOW COUPLES & RELATIONSHIP COUNSELLING WORKS

 Couples counselling aims to help partners learn more about each other and acquire healthy problem-solving skills.
 The marriage counselor or LMFT may interview both partners, together or individually, during the first few meetings.
 Afterward, they may provide feedback.
 The couple may set therapeutic goals with the guidance of the therapist and develop a plan for therapy so that each person knows what to expect and how to improve.
 In couples therapy, positive results often depend on the couple’s motivation and dedication to the process.

 As treatment progresses, each partner may improve their active listening and communication skills.
 Partners also often learn to support each other in new ways.
 Conflict may arise during therapy sessions which is common.
 An ethical marriage counselor will remain neutral and avoid taking sides.
 Some marriage counselors offer supplemental individual sessions to each partner as a standard part of treatment.
 Others may offer individual sessions upon request.

-Relationship counseling is typically held once a week.
+Relationship counselling is typically held once a week.
 The schedule can vary depending on the couple’s goals and whether each partner is also attending individual or group therapy sessions.
-Couples counseling is offered in a variety of settings, including private practices, university counseling centers, and group practices.
+Couples counselling is offered in a variety of settings, including private practices, university counselling centers, and group practices.

-Any couple with a history together may benefit from relationship counseling.
-Couples may seek counseling to resolve relationship issues, gain insight into the dynamics of their relationship, strengthen their emotional bonds, or find amicable ways to bring their relationship to an end.
-Premarital counseling is available for individuals who are engaged to be married.
+Any couple with a history together may benefit from relationship counselling.
+Couples may seek counselling to resolve relationship issues, gain insight into the dynamics of their relationship, strengthen their emotional bonds, or find amicable ways to bring their relationship to an end.
+Premarital counselling is available for individuals who are engaged to be married.

-As all couples experience tension or conflict at some point in their relationship, many people are unsure when they should seek couples counseling.
-The reality is that couples may seek relationship counseling for many different reasons, including:
+As all couples experience tension or conflict at some point in their relationship, many people are unsure when they should seek couples counselling.
+The reality is that couples may seek relationship counselling for many different reasons, including: